Nausea

 - Eat frequent, small meals.
 This is easier to digest than large meals.

-- When a laxative is needed, try Metamucil® or Citrucel®.
+- When a laxative is needed, try Miralax® (polyethelyne glycol) or Milk of Magnesia® (magnesium hydroxide).

-- Take 1 to 2 teaspoons each night at bedtime with 8 ounces of water or fruit juice.
-Then drink at least 8 to 12 ounces of water.
+- Take each night at bedtime with 8 ounces of water or fruit juice.

 - It works 1 to 3 days after the first dose.